pantheon-systems/documentation/source/content/plugins-known-issues.md

 ___

 ## One Click Demo Import

 <ReviewDate date="2022-03-30" />

-**Issue:** The [One Click Demo Import](https://wordpress.org/plugins/one-click-demo-import/) plugin returns 502 error while trying to automatically import the demo files and pages for a theme.
-This generally happens because the process hit the php max-execution time of our system.
+**Issue:** The [One Click Demo Import](https://wordpress.org/plugins/one-click-demo-import/) plugin returns a 502 error when automatically importing the demo files and pages for a theme.
+This generally happens when the process reaches the php `max-execution` time in the Pantheon system.

-**Solution:** The best workaround for this is to import the demo files, like content.xml, widgets.wie etc files, by clicking "Switch to Manual Import"
+**Solution:** Select the **Switch to Manual Import** option to import the demo files, such as, content.xml, widgets.wie, etc.

 ___

 ## Popup Builder – Responsive WordPress Pop up – Subscription & Newsletter